juju/docs/src/en/commands.md

    commands:

-             help           - show help on a command or other topic list-resources - Alias for 'resources'.
+             help           - Show help on a command or other topic.

+             list-resources - Alias for 'resources'.

-             resources      - display the resources for a charm in the charm store
+             resources      - Display the resources for a charm in the charm store.

 ^# clouds